NeuralLog/specs/13-key-management.md

 The master secret can be managed in several ways:

-### 1. Password-Based
+### 1. Recovery Phrase

 For individual users or small teams:
-- Master secret derived from a strong password
+- Master secret derived from tenant ID and recovery phrase
+- Recovery phrase can be a BIP-39 mnemonic (12-24 words)
-- Can be regenerated anytime with the same password
+- Can be regenerated anytime with the same recovery phrase
 - Suitable for development environments

 ### 2. M-of-N Secret Sharing